cscannell-inacloud/Microsoft-Teams-Docs/teams/botapis.md

 await context.PostAsync($"People in this conversation: {sb.ToString()}");
 ```

->Note: GetTeamsConversationMembersAsync(teamId, tenantId) is still implemented in the SDK but is deprecated.
-You should migrate your code to use the single-argument method.
+>Note: GetTeamsConversationMembersAsync(teamId, tenantId) override is now deprecated.
+You should migrate your code to use GetTeamsConversationMembersAsync(teamId).

 #### Node SDK sample